bitsoex/bitso-java/README.md

 Start by [enabling an API Key on your account](https://bitso.com/api_setup)

-Next, build an instance of the client by passing your Client ID, API Key, and Secret to a Bitso object.
+Next, build an instance of the client by passing your API Key, and Secret to a Bitso object.

 ```java
 import com.bitso.Bitso;